-There are a few more videos on our YouTube channel, and in 2017 we plan to put up a lot more soon, and there are dozens of videos of Liberty Tuning pioneer Harvey Reid using these capos for more advanced things.
+There are a few more videos on our YouTube channel, and we plan to put up a lot more soon, and there are dozens of videos of Liberty Tuning pioneer Harvey Reid using these capos for more advanced things.

 A 7-year-old boy (Levi Reid) playing on various adult guitars – the first Liberty Guitar "poster child."
 Levi learned to play like this with no effort or "practicing."
 The first time he ever had a tuned guitar in his hands, at age 6, he played this.
 It's also at the bottom of this page.

 These are all unedited videos, shot on an iPhone.
 His family doesn't believe in children's music or children's instruments, and we think this shows the value of kids playing songs they like, the way they want to play them, instead of always being in the shadow of adult teachers, accompanists and conductors.
 An excellent demonstration of this exciting new way to play guitar, that uses a Liberty FLIP Model 43 capo and little musical pixie dust.
 When have you ever seen a young child strumming and singing a song like this?
 It's about to start happening a lot, and though Levi has good musical ability, almost any kid could also learn to play these chords.

 Here is Levi playing for Bob Taylor at the Taylor Guitars factory.